metamn/react-mui/README.md

 </Grid>
 ```

-- The grid is set up in the current / parent component following the single responsibility principle.
+- The grid is set up in the current / parent / container component following the single responsibility principle.
 - Child components have no responsibility to align themselves to their parents and siblings.
 The parent container has to set up the grid, alone.
 - In this example Header, Hero, Features are all aligned to the grid even if they don't have any Grid components inside.